JogoDev0/Martian_Robots/README.md

 instruction is a string of the letters "L", "R", and "F" which represent, respectively, the
 instructions:

-● Left: the robot turns left 90 degrees and remains on the current grid point.
+● Left: the robot turns left 90 degrees and remains on the current grid point.<br />
-● Right: the robot turns right 90 degrees and remains on the current grid point.
+● Right: the robot turns right 90 degrees and remains on the current grid point.<br />
-● Forward: the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.
+● Forward: the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.<br />

 The direction North corresponds to the direction from grid point (x, y) to grid point (x, y+1).